jacobvc/OBS-Studio-Remote/README.md

 local projector than the one being livecast via the program scene.
 It supports, for example, the ability to change the Program scene without impacting the content of the preview scene.

+Much of the websocket interface code was derived from [Niek van der Maas' obs-web](https://github.com/Niek/obs-web)

 ### Live URL: [http://obs.spiritofpeacecommunity.org/](http://obs.spiritofpeacecommunity.org/)